Aramark to acquire Filterfresh for $145 million

 On Dec.
 17, 2010, GMCR acquired Van Houtte through the purchase of all of the outstanding capital stock of LJVH Holdings, Inc. At the time of the acquisition, GMCR announced it would pursue a sale of a portion of the former Van Houtte business, namely Van Houtte’s U.S. coffee service business, also known as Filterfresh.
 GMCR has accounted for all the assets and liabilities relating to the Filterfresh business as held-for-sale in its most recent financial statements.

-Brinton becomes main owner of Avanti, former partners form Breakroom Provisions
+Brinton becomes owner of Avanti, former partners form Breakroom Provisions

-Dr Pepper Snapple seeks bigger stake in Hydrive energy drink
+Dr Pepper Snapple seeks bigger stake in energy drink

 Sidwell said he and his brother Mark, vice president, will continue to work for Vistar in some capacity, while their sister, Diane, secretary/treasurer, will leave the company.
-He said the Rome, Ga. facility will merge with Vistar’s Suwanee, Ga. facility while the Ocala, Fla. facility will merge with Vistar’s Kissimmee, Fla. facility.
+Sidwell said the Rome, Ga. facility will be merged with Vistar’s Suwanee, Ga. facility while the Ocala, Fla. facility will merge with Vistar’s Kissimmee, Fla. facility.

 Vend Service was part of the Vend Channel, a coalition of five independent regional vend product distributors that collectively cover the U.S. and provide a variety of online services to operator customers.

 Sidwell noted Vend Service employs about 100 people.